dhuppenkothen/machine-learning-tutorial/_episodes/08_logisticregression.md

 ---

 K-Nearest Neighbours is just one out of many different machine learning algorithms (there'll be some resources for further reading at the end of the tutorial).
-Let's take a look at a second, very different algorithms, to get a feeling for how different algorithms work.
+Let's take a look at a second, very different algorithm, to get a feeling for how different algorithms work.

-For this particular algorithm, we're going to simplify the problem to start: we're going to look at trying to distinguish plain M&Ms from peanut M&Ms (and leave out skittles and jellybeans for now), and we're going to look at a single feature: the longest extent of each sweet, which I've labelled "length" in my data set.
+For this particular algorithm, we're going to simplify the initial problem.
+We're going to try to distinguish plain M&Ms from peanut M&Ms only, and we're going to look at a single feature: the longest extent of each candy, which I've labelled "length" in my data set.

 To prepare we're also going to make one change in our data set.
-When I recorded my measurements, I wrote down what each sweet I measured was in words, e.g. "plain M&M", and "peanut M&M".
+When I recorded my measurements, I wrote down what each candy I measured was in words, e.g. "plain M&M", and "peanut M&M".
 This is great, because it's descriptive!
 However, for this algorithm to work, we're going to need to transform our labels into numbers, so we're going to do a substitution.
 Plain M&Ms will be labelled with "0", peanut M&Ms will be labelled with "1" (the reason for these numbers will become clear in a moment).
 Once we've done that, we can now plot the data for our